z1gc/moist/README.md

 ## Next Step

 * [ ] Simplify the build steps more...
+* [ ] Make a snapshot after full installation, and make Gento persists.
 * [ ] Don't send BUGs to Gentoo developers, it's kind of my personal flavor.

 ## FAQ or Notes